 Most of us leave our phone's plugged in overnight, for example, and this can speed up the degradation process in this way.

-Ideally, charge your phone to around 90% before bed, and if you need to top it up during the day a little, that's okay.
+For optimised battery charging you should charge your phone to around 90% before bed, and if you need to top it up during the day a little, that's okay.

 The same logic applies in reverse for draining the battery to 0%.
 It's better to begin charging when batteries reach 10 - 20%, rather than to let them run completely dry.